IRS Installment Agreements

 The minimum monthly payment the IRS will accept is the total of your balance due, including penalties and interest, divided by 36 months.
-But if you want to pay more than this to get rid of the debt in less than 36 months, you certainly can.
+If you want to pay more than this to get rid of the debt in less than 36 months, you certainly can.

-If you don't meet the criteria for a guaranteed installment agreement, you might qualify for a streamlined installment agreement instead.
-Taxpayers can qualify for this type of agreement when the balance owed to the IRS is $50,000 or less as of 2017.
-The taxpayer must agree to pay off the balance in 72 months or less.
+If you do not meet the criteria for a guaranteed installment agreement, you might qualify for an individual payment plan by going to IRS.gov/opa.
+Taxpayers can qualify for this type of agreement when the balance owed to the IRS is $50,000 or less.

 Partial Payment Installment Agreements (PPIAs)

-The IRS will likely ask that you attempt to sell assets, take out a bank loan, or get a home equity loan so you can pay your tax debt without entering into this type of an installment agreement.
-Seek the advice of a federally authorized tax professional, such as an enrolled agent, if you're unable to pay your tax debt in any other way.
-A professional can talk to the IRS on your behalf and can help you manage the process so it's not so overwhelming.
+It is best to seek the advice of a federally authorized tax professional, such as an enrolled agent, if you are unable to pay your tax debt.
+A professional can talk to the IRS on your behalf and can help you manage the process so that it is not so overwhelming.
 A professional can also help you analyze your current financial situation and tax issues to help you decide which program will best suit your needs.